akhiln007/web-repo/_posts/2017-03-06-Datawarehouse-Concepts.md

 Example OLTP Queries:-

--What is the salary of Mr. Nair
+-What is the salary of Mr. Nair.
 -What is the address and phone number of person in charge of the supplies department.
 -How many employees have received an ‘’excellent’’ credentials in the latest appraisal.